yassersouri/MuCon/README.md

 ## General Information

-The code-base is built using the [fandak](https://github.com/yassersouri/fandak) library.
+The code-base is built using the [fandak](https://github.com/yassersouri/fandak) framework.

 ## Dataset